OpenData-tu/go_kafka_consumer_validator_cluster/README.md

 - sets a timeout in seconds after which the consumer will send aggregated JSONs anyways.
 Especially needed in order to send the last JSONs coming from the importer.

 `DEBUG` *(optional)*
- - if set to `true` program will print additional debug.
+ - if set to `true` program will print additional debug *on startup* and the repsonse status of the http request to elastic search.
 Be sure it actually matches the string `'true'`.

+`DEBUG_INFO` *(optional)*
+ - if set to `true` program will print every debug message possible, including received jsons etc. Be sure it actually matches the string `'true'`.

  ## Run the container locally
  The environment variables can be set in different ways (env-file, within docker-file or in the command itself).
 If done via the command line, it should look something like this